DarkStoorM/BearHug-GIF-Overlay-For-7TV-Emotes/README.md

 ## How does it work

-After dropping an image, a new GIF is created by drawing the input as static in the animation for 8 frames(1), then re-drawing that image with fine-tuned offset to make it move along with the Bear overlay, as seen in the following example:
+After dropping an image, a new GIF is created by drawing the input as static in the animation for 8 frames(1), then re-drawing that image with fine-tuned offset to make it move along with the Bear overlay, as seen in the following example (click or open in new tab):

 ![img](https://user-images.githubusercontent.com/7021295/210149949-c311c659-bc11-4ad8-a7a0-a7395d3b4382.gif)